ClusterCockpit/cc-docker/README.md

 * `$ ./init.sh`

 Known Issues:
+* `docker-compose` installed on Ubuntu (18.04, 20.04) via `apt-get` can not correctly parse `docker-compose.yml` due to version differences.
+Install latest version of `docker-compose` from https://docs.docker.com/compose/install/ instead.
 * You need to ensure that no other web server is running on port 80 (e.g. Apache2).
 If port 80 is already in use, edit NGINX_PORT environment variable in `.env`.
 * Existing VPN connections sometimes cause problems with docker.
 If `docker-compose` does not start up correctly, try disabling any active VPN connection.
 Refer to https://stackoverflow.com/questions/45692255/how-make-openvpn-work-with-docker for further information.